Optimizer-Prime/physio-calc/README.md

 Perform physiological calculations and conversions, with a simple and clean interface.

 ### Prerequisites
-In order to run the app, you must have the prerequisites defined in 'requirements.txt' installed in your environment.
+In order to run the app, you must have the prerequisites defined in **requirements.txt** installed in your environment.

 To install PyQt5, run one of the following commands:
 ~~~